 Caring for your furnace can help more than you’d think in the time in between furnace service appointments.
 One of the easiest, and essential, ways to maintain your furnace lies in switching out your furnace filter.
 Having a dirty air filter may contribute to a number of negative concerns for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills each month.

-So what goes in to determining when you should replace your furnace filter?
+So what goes in to deciding when you should change your furnace filter?

-- On the top of that open compartment is where you will find your furnace filter resting on two metal brackets.
+- On the top of that open compartment is where your furnace filter is resting on two metal brackets.

 - There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and pull it out of the compartment.

 - When adding the new filter, check the perimeter of the filter for an arrow that specifies the air flow direction, to ensure you’re installing the filter in the correct direction.
-In nearly all cases, the arrow should point to the main part (or top) of the furnace.
+In nearly all cases, the arrow should point towards the main part (or top) of the furnace.